Biodiversity and Conservation Biology

 CAS BI 648

 The study of biological diversity and modern methods to protect endangered plant and animal species.
-The environment, population, and genetic and human factors that affect the survival of species are examined for temperate and tropical communities, as well as terrestrial and aquatic habitats.
+The environment, population, genetic, and human factors that affect the survival of species are examined for temperate and tropical communities, as well as terrestrial and aquatic habitats.
 Three hours lecture, one hour discussion.
-Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Oral and/or Signed Communication, Ethical Reasoning.
+Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Ethical Reasoning, Oral and/or Signed Communication.

 Note that this information may change at any time.
 Please visit the MyBU Student Portal for the most up-to-date course information.